Inclusivity in the Library

 We work with SU Societies to have themed book displays that feed into collection development.

 We have resources to support your wellbeing, including recommendations from Student Support.

 If you have any suggestions to help us be more inclusive, please do get in touch.
 After all, we are here to support you!

 - Student Support at Norwich University of the Arts

 - Support available for Specific Learning Differences (SpLD) at Norwich University of the Arts

 - British Sign Language – how to sign the alphabet & the British Sign Language dictionary

 Please find below suggested reading.
 We have purposely created short reading lists as starting points for enquiry.

 To find other items search Discovery the library catalogue.
-Useful keywords might be: inclusivity, wellbeing, mental health, neurodiversity, dyslexia, autism, lgbt, lgbtq+, disability feminist, non binary, queer, transgender, anti-racist.
+Useful keywords might be: inclusivity, wellbeing, mental health, neurodiversity, dyslexia, autism, lgbt, lgbtq+, disability, feminist, non-binary, queer, transgender, anti-racist, class.

 If you need a reminder on how to use the Library catalogue check out the bitesize “how to” video tutorials below.